chirpstack/chirpstack-gateway-bridge/docs/content/integrate/gcp-cloud-iot-core.md

 * Please note that this authentication type is only available for the `json` or `protobuf` marshaler.
-* As you need to setup the device ID (in this case the device is the gateway) when provisioning the device (LoRa gateway) in Cloud IoT Core, this does not allow to connect multiple LoRa gateways to a single LoRa Gateway Bridge instance.
+* As you need to setup the device ID (in this case the device is the gateway) when provisioning the device (LoRa Gateway) in Cloud IoT Core, this does not allow to connect multiple LoRa Gateways to a single ChirpStack Gateway Bridge instance.

 ## Conventions